 Halcyon sancta vagans

-Essence: focus, ability to encompass the whole picture, action arising out of stillness.
+Essence: Integrated focus; ability to encompass the whole picture; action arising out of stillness.

-Description: I often see kotare perched on posts, telephone and power lines, or bare branches.
+Description: I often see kōtare perched on posts, telephone and power lines, or bare branches.
 It perches with a clear view, overlooking pasture, gardens and water.
 They are often still, except their tail will flick, or their head will turn.
-They are waiting for the prey (usually insects like cicada, mice, also cockabullies and small fish) to appear on the ground or in the foliage.
-And then they are off in a direct descending flight snatching the prey and carrying it crosswise in their beak back to their perch where it swallows it whole.
-Kotare feathers are blues and green and turquoise with a touch of white around the neck and a soft yellow on the breast.
+They are waiting for their prey, usually insects like cicada, mice, also cockabullies and small fish, to appear.
+Then they are off in a direct descending flight, snatching the prey and carrying it crosswise in their beak back to their perch where they swallow it whole.
+Kōtare feathers are blue, green and turquoise with a touch of white around the neck and a soft yellow on the breast.

-Key words: nucleus heart, hub, attention, integrated insight into splits and compartmentalising.
-Focus and wholeness.
+Key words: focus and wholeness, nucleus heart, integrated insight into splits and compartmentalising, patience